Dynamic Pricing and Matching for Two-Sided Queues: Introduction

-\cite{dynamictypematchinghu} studied a two-sided matching system similar to ours.
-The goal is to maximize the discounted reward obtained by matching customers and servers in a finite horizon, while accounting for the holding costs.
+Dynamic matching markets have numerous applications such as ride sharing \citep{banerjeeridehailing}, e-commerce marketplaces like Amazon.com or Ebay, kidney exchange \citep{roth2007kidney,yashkanoriabarter}, and payment processing networks \citep{spider}.
+Below, we will discuss previous work involving dynamic matching in the context of two-sided queues. \cite{caldentey2009fcfs} and \cite{adan2012exact} considered bipartite matching for two-sided queues on a first-come-first-served basis: each arriving customer is matched to a compatible server who has the earliest arrival time and has not been matched.
+Under this matching rule, they analyzed steady-state matching rates between certain customer and server types.
+Furthermore, they deduced the necessary conditions on the frequency of arrivals for stability of the system and also derived the stationary distribution. \cite{matchingqueues} analyzed a general multi-sided queuing system, which includes the two-sided queueing system as a special case.
+Their objective was to minimize holding cost in a finite horizon.
+They presented a periodic review matching algorithm and showed asymptotic optimality as arrival rates become large. \cite{dynamictypematchinghu} studied a two-sided matching system similar to ours.
+Their goal is to maximize the discounted reward obtained by matching customers and servers in a finite horizon, while accounting for the holding costs.
 They study conditions such that a priority rule is optimal.
 In addition, they present a matching algorithm based on fluid approximation and show that it is asymptotically optimal.
 The main distinction of \cite{dynamictypematchinghu} with our paper is that they do not consider dynamic pricing.
-In addition, while they use fluid approximation to generate static matching decisions, we use max-weight algorithm to generate matching decisions that are adaptive to queue lengths (see discussion on max-weight algorithm below). \citet{chen2019pricing} study dynamic pricing and matching for a single product/service with strategic customers and servers.
-Different than ours, their matching policy does not necessarily comply with first-come-first-served basis.
-Our model also allows different types of service.
+In addition, while they use fluid approximation to generate static (open-loop) matching decisions, we use max-weight algorithm to generate (closed-loop) matching decisions that are adaptive to queue lengths. \citet{chen2019pricing} studied a dynamic pricing and matching problem in which strategic customers and servers arrive dynamically and have heterogeneous waiting costs.
+Their paper assumes all customers and servers are compatible and considers a greedy matching policy on a first-come-first-served basis.
 Dynamic matching problems were also studied in the context of kidney exchanges albeit in a non-two-sided setting in \cite{yashkanoriabarter,akbarpour2017thickness}.
-Due to existing laws, pricing is usually not allowed in kidney exchanges.
+Pricing is usually forbidden in kidney exchanges due to ethical and legal reasons.
 These papers study the value of ``batching'', i.e., holding compatible matching pairs in hope that better matching will arrive in future.
 However, both papers find that batching in general does not provide significant benefit.